agrc/gis.utah.gov/src/content/blog/2013-12-04-a-day-in-the-life-of-the-utah-sgid-imageserver.md

 ---
-author:
+title: A day in the life of the Utah's SGID ImageServer
+published: false
-  display_name: Bert Granberg
+author: Bert Granberg
-  email: ugrc@utah.gov
+date: 2013-12-04 17:07:30 -0700
+category: SGID Updates
 tags:
   - aerial photography
   - data